 The current permit was issued during site establishment in 1997 by the then Department of Water Affairs and Forestry.
 There is certain restriction in the permit which is not practical such as no on site recycling should take place and a moveable fence for windblown waste must be installed.
 This is not practical and LEDET was requested for a change in conditions.
 We were however advised to apply for a new license and also include extension of the site.
-The application will be done in 2020.
+The application will be done in 2021.

-The current airspace will be enough for at least 9 years and closure will then be done thereafter, however a request for adjusting cell height will also be in the new permit application.
+The current airspace will be enough for at least 7 years and closure will then be done thereafter, however a request for adjusting cell height will also be in the new permit application.
 This will allow more available airspace for disposal if the application is approved

 The site is receiving an estimate of 15600 tons of waste annually which is monthly electronically reported on the South African Waste Information System.
 Waste for disposal is currently estimated.
-There is no weighbridge at the landfill, waste is there for estimated per tonnage.
+There is a recently installed weighbridge at the landfill but it is not functional and waste is still for estimated per tonnage.
 The site is permitted and it is classified as a GMB - landfill site.
 There is a proper access road, the site is adequately fenced and some infrastructure like site facility, offices and cloakrooms are available.

 Daily compaction of disposed waste is challenging but the site is rehabilitated on an annual basis.
 Site is open to the public weekdays and Saturdays from 6 am till 6 pm.
 On Sundays the site is closed.
-A recent external compliance audit was done as per the WASTE act and permit.
+Annual external compliance audit is done as per the Waste act and permit.
 The compliance is around 61% with the main challenge the monitoring of groundwater on the site which is now addressed and analysis is done twice a year as per the permit conditions.
 The statistics is also reported monthly on the SA Waste Information system.